 The insurer may also pay death benefits.
 If the deceased was married, a sum of $25,000.00 would be payable to his or her spouse.
-If the deceased was not married but was survived by a dependant or dependants, the $25,000.00 payment that would be payable to a spouse would be divided equally among the dependants.
+If the deceased was not married but was survived by a dependent or dependents, the $25,000.00 payment that would be payable to a spouse would be divided equally among the dependents.

-In any case, the insurer would also be obligated to pay an additional $10,000.00 to every surviving dependant of the deceased and possibly to each former spouse of the deceased.
+In any case, the insurer would also be obligated to pay an additional $10,000.00 to every surviving dependent of the deceased and possibly to each former spouse of the deceased.

-If the deceased was himself or herself a dependant at the time of the accident, the sum of $10,000.00 would be payable to the person upon whom the deceased was dependent, or if that person is dead, to that person’s surviving spouse or surviving dependant or dependants.
+If the deceased was himself or herself a dependent at the time of the accident, the sum of $10,000.00 would be payable to the person upon whom the deceased was dependent, or if that person is dead, to that person’s surviving spouse or surviving dependent or dependents.

 In order to qualify for death benefits, the deceased must have died within 180 days from the day of the accident, or if the deceased was continuously disabled as a result of the accident, within 156 weeks of the day of the accident.

 No one is entitled to claim death benefits unless he or she survives the deceased by a minimum of 30 days.

 An insured person who sustains an impairment as a result of an accident may be entitled to a weekly income replacement benefit if, at the time of the accident:

 • he or she was employed;